npezza93/archipelago/README.md

 But, I found Hyper(beta and version 1) to be extremely slow, to the point that if I was going to run a command that I knew would have a lot of output, I would opt for using the OS default.
 Along with that, occasionally buffers would overlap making the terminal unreadable and force me to restart the terminal.

-After using Hyper for a while and then finding the [Xterm.js](https://xtermjs.org/) project(Hyper was using [Hterm](https://github.com/chromium/hterm) at this point, it have since switched to Xterm.js as of v2), I thought perhaps I can make a terminal that performs faster than Hyper.
+After using Hyper for a while and then finding the [Xterm.js](https://xtermjs.org/) project(Hyper was using [Hterm](https://github.com/chromium/hterm) at this point, it has since switched to Xterm.js as of v2), I thought perhaps I can make a terminal that performs faster than Hyper.
 So that's what Archipelago is, my perfect terminal, fast, pretty, extensible, and stable.

 ![Screenshot](https://raw.githubusercontent.com/npezza93/archipelago/master/.github/screenshot.png)